endeavorcomm/le-cms/deploy-certificates.md

 (When first deploying to these hosts, the next two steps will be repeated based on the number of hosts you provided in the deploy-site command)
-Accept the server's fingerprint by responding 'yes' You'll be prompted to enter certbot's password again
+Accept the server's fingerprint by responding 'yes'

 ## If using the HTTP challenge method